izolot/BBox-Label-Tool/README.md

 Usage
 -----

-1. Input a folder number (e.g, 1, 2, 5...), and click `Load`.
+1. Chose a folder click `Open folder`.
 The images in the folder, along with a few example results will be loaded.
 2. To create a new bounding box, left-click to select the first vertex.
 Moving the mouse to draw a rectangle, and left-click again to select the second vertex.
   - To cancel the bounding box while drawing, just press `<Esc>`.
   - To delete a existing bounding box, select it from the listbox, and click `Delete`.
   - To delete all existing bounding boxes in the image, simply click `ClearAll`.
 3. After finishing one image, click `Next` to advance.
 Likewise, click `Prev` to reverse.
 Or, input an image id and click `Go` to navigate to the speficied image.
   - Be sure to click `Next` after finishing a image, or the result won't be saved.
+4. If you want to convert label to yolo notation(format), enable the checkbox 'Save to YOLO format' **Do not use two formats in one image!**
+5. For multi-class task, modify 'class.txt' with your own class-candidates and before labeling bbox, choose the 'Current Class' in the Combobox and make sure you click 'ComfirmClass' button.